JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 ## Intro

-This introductory lab exercise will demonstrate capabilities of OpenTelemetry from a plain end-user perspective.
+This introductory lab exercise will demonstrate capabilities of OpenTelemetry from an end-user perspective.
 There will be no changes in configuration necessary.
-It's simply about starting a set of pre-defined containers and walk through usage scenarios.
+It's simply about starting a set of pre-defined containers and walking through usage scenarios.

-The intention is to provide a high-level understanding how OpenTelemetry works, how it integrates with both application components and observability tools and become familiar with a typical setup.
+The intention is to provide a high-level understanding of how OpenTelemetry works, how it integrates with both application components and observability tools, and to become familiar with a typical setup.

 It furthermore provides a lookout to the various chapters of this lab.